 In weighing the efficiency gains against the anticompetitive effects, the Bureau normally applies the balancing weights standard, where the increase in surplus from the efficiency gains is balanced against the deadweight loss resulting from the anticompetitive effects to which may be added some portion of the wealth transfer from consumers to producers that is considered socially adverse.
-The Supreme Court of Canada recently ruled that the balancing test may be framed as a two-step inquiry.
+The Supreme Court of Canada has ruled that the balancing test may be framed as a two-step inquiry.
 First, the quantitative efficiencies of the merger should be compared against the quantitative anticompetitive effects.
 Second, the qualitative efficiencies should be balanced against the qualitative anticompetitive effects and a final determination must be made as to whether the total efficiencies offset the total anticompetitive effects of the merger at issue.
-The Supreme Court held that marginal efficiency gains should not be required for the defence to apply, as the language of section 96 of the Act does not provide a basis for requiring this kind of threshold.
+The Supreme Court held that marginal efficiency gains should not be required for the defence to apply, as the language of Section 96 of the Act does not provide a basis for requiring this kind of threshold.

 The commissioner also announced that the Bureau intends to provide guidance on the general categories of evidence and information that parties will need to provide to the Bureau to advance and support their claims regarding efficiencies.
 In addition, the Bureau released a model form of timing agreement in May 2020 that includes timed stages for production of information and evidence and engagement with the Bureau during a review that involves efficiencies claims.
 The model timing agreement is intended to be entered into prior to the beginning of the second statutory waiting period.
 It provides merging parties the opportunity to receive scheduled updates from the Bureau in respect of its analysis of anticompetitive effects, and a commitment from the commissioner not to go to the Tribunal until the process is complete; however, the trade-off for merging parties is that the model timing agreement significantly extends the overall review period.